 The International Political Economy Research Group

-- The implications of old and new crises to European foreign policy-making.
-In particular, we want to explore how recent external crises are in various ways connected to domestic dynamics and policy challenges in ways that are not well conceptualised in foreign policy analysis generally and the study of EU foreign policy more specifically.
+The European Foreign Policy group looks at both EU as well as state foreign policies within Europe and their interconnections.
+The EU has faced external challenges that can be described as crises in recent years – the Arab Spring starting 2011, the challenge of Russia to its neighbours culminating in the annexation of Crimea in 2014, and the migration/refugee crisis starting in 2015.
+All of these have challenged EU core norms, interests and approaches as well as a significant number of EU member states’ interests and policies in varying ways.
+They also showed that the EU’s external crises and their management are in various ways connected to domestic dynamics and policy challenges in ways that are not well conceptualised in foreign policy analysis generally and the study of EU foreign policy more specifically.
 Examples of theoretically under-researched challenges at the intersection of the EU and national levels are populist movements, economic and legitimacy crises associated with the Eurozone, and functionalist linkages between Schengen, border protection and addressing push-factors of migration and refugee flows.
-We want to promote middle range theorising of foreign policy that draws on country and area expertise as well as insights from public policy as well as IR.
+The working group and its members are able to contribute to the common theme by:

 Current Group Members: